wasabi-web/mongodm/README.md

 Introduction
 ------------
 Mongodm is a MongoDB ORM that includes support for references,embed and even multilevel inheritance.
+Maintained fork of [purekid/mongodm](https://github.com/purekid/mongodm).

 Features
 --------